 - 1. Intra-group transactions and exposures (ITEs) expose Level 3 institutions in a Level 3 group to contagion risks.
 Where an institution is facing financial or operational stress, this may affect other institutions within the group with material ITEs to that institution.
 Therefore, the Board of a Level 3 Head (the Board) needs to understand the material ITEs within the group and manage the associated risks prudently.
-ITEs that can pose a risk of contagion would include, for example: - (a) equity investments; - (b) loan or funding arrangements; - (c) reinsurance arrangements; - (d) guarantees or indemnities; and - (e) operational risks from intra-group service provision. - 2.
-To understand the nature and location of material ITEs, APRA expects the Level 3 Head would coordinate a holistic view of the institutions within the group and the interconnectedness of risks.
+ITEs that can pose a risk of contagion would include, for example: - (a) equity investments; - (b) loan or funding arrangements; - (c) reinsurance arrangements; - (d) guarantees or indemnities; and - (e) operational risks from intra-group service provision. - To understand the nature and location of material ITEs, APRA expects the Level 3 Head would coordinate a holistic view of the institutions within the group and the interconnectedness of risks.
 Coordination is important as institutions may not be able to view the risks being undertaken by other institutions in the group. - 3.
 3PS 222 requires a Level 3 Head to establish and maintain an ITE policy.
 The policy forms a part of the group's risk management framework and supports the ability to identify, measure, aggregate, manage and report on material ITEs.
-These material exposures can arise from APRA-regulated and non-APRA-regulated institutions in the group. - 4.
-Material ITEs include those that would have a potential to have a material impact, both financial and operational, on the Level 3 group or an APRA-regulated institution in the group.
-APRA expects that the Board would determine what it considers to be a material ITE, and that this would vary according to the group's risk profile.
-Where an institution is considered to have business operations that are material to the Level 3 group, a material ITE to that institution would constitute a material ITE for the group.
+These material exposures can arise from prudentially regulated and non-prudentially regulated institutions in the group. - 4.
+Material ITEs include those that would have a potential to have a material impact, both financial and operational, on the Level 3 group or a prudentially regulated institution in the group.
+APRA expects that the Board would determine what it considers to be a material ITE, and that this would vary according to the

-- 5. The materiality of an ITE depends on the size, nature and complexity of the exposure to the group.
+- group's risk profile.
+Where an institution is considered to have business operations that are material to the Level 3 group, a material ITE to that institution would constitute a material ITE for the group. - 5.
+The materiality of an ITE depends on the size, nature and complexity of the exposure to the group.
 Where a material ITE is identified, the Board would also need to understand the material drivers of this risk.
-For instance, decision-makers may need to understand whether the ITE is comprised of a high number of low risk intragroup arrangements or a low number of material individual risk exposures. - 6.
-A Level 3 Head's governance arrangements, ITE data capabilities, and reporting would reflect how the Board makes decisions and oversees material ITEs.
-APRA expects data capabilities and ITE risk reporting to be relevant and appropriate for the intended purpose and to meet business specifications (i.e. fit-for-purpose) for the needs of the Board and other decision-makers in the Level 3 group.
+For instance, decision makers may need to understand whether the ITE is comprised of a high number of low risk intra-group arrangements or a low number of material individual risk exposures. - 6.
+A Level 3 Head's governance arrangements, data capabilities, and reporting in relation to ITEs would reflect how the Board makes decisions and oversees material ITEs.
+APRA expects data capabilities and ITE risk reporting to be relevant and appropriate for the intended purpose and to meet business specifications (i.e. fit-for-purpose) for the needs of the Board and other decision makers in the Level 3 group.

-Governance and ITE Policy
+Governance and ITE policy

 - 7. The effective governance of ITEs would support the Level 3 group's risk management framework.
 The group ITE policy would be expected to outline governance arrangements for intra-group associations and is expected to be commensurate with group's risk appetite, risk management strategy and business plan.1 - 8.
 APRA expects the Board to have a holistic view of material ITEs within the group and establish a framework to monitor and control the associated risks.
-The Board would consider the group's critical business operations and assess the potential impact of a stress on these operations to the group. - 9.
-APRA expects a Level 3 Head to use stress testing and scenario analysis to assess the adequacy of its data capabilities and risk reporting on ITEs.
-The results of these assessments would feed into the Board's awareness of material ITEs and would prompt consideration as to the Board's appetite for these exposures and the appropriateness of limits. - 10.
-When determining limits on ITEs, the Board would consider the risks to the Level 3 group's capital and liquidity positions.
-APRA expects the limits on ITEs to appropriately balance the needs of capital - Refer to Prudential Practice Guide CPG 220 Risk Management for further guidance.
+The Board would consider the group's critical business operations and assess the potential impact of a stress on these operations to the group.

+1 Refer to Prudential Practice Guide CPG 220 Risk Management for further guidance.